 37. It’s okay to negotiate prices with your Tuk Tuk driver.
 Be wary if they try to convince you to go anywhere other than your destination (usually jewelry or fashion stores that are having “special sales” – the goods are fake, and the driver earns commission for taking you there).

 38. Bangkok Belly is a real thing.
 Just ask my poor husband, who spent the entire flight home alternating between fever, chills, and vomiting.
 I warned him about those radishes.

 39. Yes, those signs on Patpong Road do say “Ping-Pong Show.”
 I’ll leave it at that.

-If you’re planning a trip to the Land of Smiles in the near future, check out the guide book we used while in Thailand.
+If you’re planning a trip to the Land of Smiles in the near future, check out the guide book I used while in Thailand.